-Now I've never been any good at traditional meditation and I've never been bothered by that fact; I figure some minds are meant to keep busy and mine must be one of them.
-So instead of allowing the lovely play of lights to focus my attention, produce sustained gamma-activity and transport me to some non-analytical dimension, I wondered if I ought to poke my husband to point out that the divine had maybe just made an appearance old school burning bush-style.
+Now I've never been any good at traditional meditation, and I've never been bothered by that fact.
+I figure some minds are meant to keep perpetually busy and mine must be one of them.
+Only in moments of forced meditative stasis like this do I feel a twinge of inadequacy.
+But I'm tough and I refused to give into meditation-shaming.
+Instead of feeling bad about my inability to allow the lovely play of lights to focus my attention, produce sustained gamma-activity and transport me to some non-analytical dimension, I wondered if I ought to point out to my husband that the divine had maybe just made an appearance, old school burning bush-style.

-I stumbled over that last one as I recalled one of the articles which densely explored the influence of fire in the evolution of the human mind, positing that our responses to fire helped "....endow us with capabilities such as long-term memory and problem-solving."
-I was still trying to wrap my brain around that theory and I suppose I ought to have kept at it.
-But truth is, I wanted to follow my own flaming tangents.
-(So much for long-term memory and problem-solving).
+I stumbled over that last one, recalling an article which densely explored the influence of fire on the evolution of the human mind, positing that our responses to fire helped "....endow us with capabilities such as long-term memory and problem-solving."
+I was still trying to wrap my brain around that theory...so much for long-term memory and problem-solving.

-Perpetual fires have always fascinated me.
-The notion of keeping flames burning ad infinitum goes back, uhm, ad infinitum.
-Okay, no, maybe not that far back.
-But we know that the ancient Romans kept a holy perpetual fire cared for by the Vestal Virgins, Leviticus 6:12 proscribed that "The fire shall ever be burning upon the altar; it shall never go out." and fire worshipers in Baku, Russia and India have preserved continuous flames in their temples for centuries.
+Truth is, perpetual fires have always fascinated me.
+The notion of attempting to keep flames burning ad infinitum goes back, uhm, ad infinitum.
+We know that the ancient Romans kept a holy perpetual fire cared for by Vestal Virgins.
+Leviticus 6:12 proscribed that "The fire shall ever be burning upon the altar; it shall never go out."
+Fire worshipers in Baku, Russia and India have preserved continuous flames in their temples for centuries.

 My first exposure to the notion of eternal flaming came (no, not from the Internet) from the grave site